 Lobsterman Triathlon (ME) — Some people know Freeport, ME only as the home of LL Bean.
 Freeport is a beautiful city of 8,000 perched on the coast of Central Maine, between Portland and Brunswick.
 If you want a true Northeastern Atlantic Coast experience, this is it.
 This September race, a repeat nomination, is the only one on our list that boasts a full lobsterbake after the race.
 The Olympic-distance race is a standard international length, with the swim in Casco Bay, the bike along the Atlantic Ocean, and a run through the village of South Seaport.
 Because of the water temps, triathlon wetsuits are required in this race.
 Expect highs in the low 70s and lows around 50, for a nice, late-season race.

 There you have it — our 10 favorite triathlons around the country.
+Are you hooked yet?
 Of course, for many serious triathletes, their list would be full of Ironman-distance races which are no doubt great as well.
 However, we think there is value in recognizing those races that are both well-run, iconic, and accessible for someone who simply wants to train for a Sprint or Olympic race.
+We are here to tell you that a regular distance triathlon, if done right, is every bit as rewarding as a longer race, and as these races demonstrate can allow you to visit interesting and beautiful parts of the country while you are at it!